Ankit0saw/Resume-Builder/README.md

 ## Usage

+- **Filling Information**: Enter details in the provided input fields.
-1. **Adding Sections**: Use the buttons to add education or experience sections.
+- **Adding Sections**: Use the buttons to add education or experience sections.
-2. **Filling Information**: Enter details in the provided input fields.
-3. **Live Preview**: Check the preview section to see how your resume looks.
-4. **Navigation**: Use feature buttons to jump between different sections of the application.
+- **Navigation**: Use feature buttons to jump between different sections of the application.
+- **Live Preview**: Check the preview section to see how your resume looks.
+- **Download Feature**: Click the "Download" button to save your resume as a PDF.

 ## Contributing